-The proposed sculpture Bád Gréine presents a distinct contemporary landmark with a maritime character that marks Waterville's important cultural and maritime heritage as well as the region's place in Irish mythology.
-The 5m high sundial sculpture is a monument to prehistoric seafarers, referencing age-old skills of celestial navigation, pilotage and the knowledge of the sea.
+Bád Gréine is a contemporary landmark sculpture that marks Waterville's important cultural and maritime heritage as well as the region's place in Irish mythology.
+The 6m high sundial sculpture is a monument to prehistoric seafarers, referencing age-old skills of celestial navigation, pilotage and the knowledge of the sea.

-The interactive sculpture Bád Gréine takes its inspiration not from the myth of the Milesians, but instead from seafaring and maritime culture in prehistoric times.
-A boat transforms into the surface of the Atlantic Ocean behind it, its prow resembles the gnomon of a large sun dial.
+Bád Gréine takes its inspiration not only from the myth of the Milesian invasion, but also from seafaring and maritime culture in prehistoric times.
+A boat transforms into the surface of the Atlantic Ocean behind it while its beak-like prow becomes the gnomon of a large sun dial.
 A cold-worked bronze skin is fitted over a cantilevered stainless steel spaceframe, combining modern fabrication techniques and structural methods with prehistoric repoussé metal working.

 Am gaeth i m-muir, Am tond trethan, Am fuaim mara